There are three strands to the course, Systems, Algorithms and the Project.

 - Thinking abstractly, thinking ahead, thinking procedurally, logically and concurrently

 - Modular programming, recursion and Object-Oriented Programming and GUIs

 - Computational methods including data mining, backtracking and decision-making with heuristics

 - Standard Algorithms including binary search, tree traversal, quick sort and Dijkstra’s shortest path

 Component 03: Programming Project

-Students are expected to apply the principles of computational thinking to a practical coding programming project.
-They will analyse, design, develop, test, evaluate and document a program written in Python, or one of four other languages.
+You will apply your skills to a practical programming project.
+You will analyse, design, develop, test, evaluate and document a program written in Python, or one of four other languages.
 Many students create games, others create practical applications for healthcare, education or the arts.
 Advanced programmers may use simple game engines like Defold.
 This unit is 20% of the overall grade.

 A GCSE in Computer Science would be helpful but not essential.
 Strong mathematical ability evidenced by a good GCSE or equivalent in Mathematics is essential.